mozilla/deepspeech-playbook/working-notes/notes-alexandre-lissy-03Feb2021.md

 WebThings addon - except WebThings has now been spun out into their own entity.

 local language model - it's a useful case study of a real world example of DeepSpeech.
+Focus on where to put the model file.
+App needs extra permissions for reading from the SD card.
+Can't put model inside the application.
+The key approach is to download to the application's dat adirectory.
+You need a file on the file system.
+File descriptor - a way of having a stream of bytes - not supported yet.
+Android platform is used in many contexts.

+See issue #3331 - not finished.
+Brazilian company.
+Reuben in touch - see Reuben.

+## Transcription

+Flaki - was previously a Moz employee.
+Wants to use DS for live transcription at the MozFest conference.
+Getting good outcomes, worth touching base with.
+Compare output wiht a specific scorer.
+His specific intention is to work with acronyms - REST FEST etc. Computer specific.
+ASCII, provide proper abbreviations.
+Useful to discuss wiht him.

+NEXT ACTION: When I have a draft, ping Alexandre Lissy on matrix / send reviews via GitHub.